Have questions about the Arctic or about going on a tour with us?

 When and how can I see big ice, including icebergs and glaciers?

 - The Canadian Arctic boasts some of the most dramatic and incredible land and icescapes in the world.
 Icebergs and glaciers can be seen by land, sea ice and boat throughout Baffin Island and other regions in Nunavut.
-Get the opportunity to see icebergs and glaciers on these trips:
+Get the opportunity to see icebergs and glaciers on these tours:

 What kind of banking services are available in Nunavut?